 The period of certification is five years.
-A certified specialist who desires continued certification must apply for continued certification within the time limit described in Rule .2506(4) below.
+A certified specialist who desires continued certification must apply for continued certification within the time limit described in Rule .2506(d) below.
 No examination will be required for continued certification.
 However, each applicant for continued certification as a specialist shall comply with the specific requirements set forth below in addition to any general standards required by the board of all applicants for continued certification.

-(1) Substantial Involvement - The specialist must demonstrate that for the five years preceding reapplication he or she has had substantial involvement in the specialty or subspecialty as defined in Rule .2505(b).
+(a) Substantial Involvement - The specialist must demonstrate that for the five years preceding reapplication he or she has had substantial involvement in the specialty or subspecialty as defined in Rule .2505(b).

-(4) Time for Application - Application for continuing certification shall be made not more than 180 days nor less than 90 days prior to the expiration of the prior period of certification.
+(d) Time for Application - Application for continuing certification shall be made not more than 180 days nor less than 90 days prior to the expiration of the prior period of certification.

 History Note: Authority G.S.
 84-23;

-Readopted Eff.
-December 8, 1994;
+Readopted Effective December 8, 1994;

 Amendments Approved by the Supreme Court: February 5, 2004; October 6, 2004; March 27, 2019.